dhilipsiva/test/ember-js-blr/slide.md

 Things that I love (and don't) about Ember.

-- I really liked ember because
+- I really liked ember because philosophies are similar to that to Cocoa
 - Extremely Opinionated (Hated at first, and then I grew up - absolutely loved it!
 And then I grew up a little more - I just think its nice to have)
 - Unlike Angular(Google) and React(Facebook) its not backed / controlled by a corporate.
 I like that
 - Gradual upgrade and clearly planned roadmap